 A key part of our partnership with Bank of Kigali (BK) is advancing the organisation’s progress in instilling a culture of user-centric banking.

-From upskilling a young design team with little formal training but tons of enthusiasm and potential, to sharing expert insights with the C-suite, we’re onboard to help everyone at BK on the journey to UX maturity.
+From enriching an enthusiastic design team with modern best practice o sharing expert insights with the C-suite, we’re onboard to help everyone at BK along their journey to UX maturity.

 Bringing design thinking into our world is a revolution as it’s not something that most people here have been taught.
 Having a partnership like this one where people understand how important design is in everything we do is really going to change our business.